Jesus Wants Us To Fear God?

 But why does God want to teach them this holy fear, to replace their unhealthy terror?

-3. A healthy fear of God also helps us to say YES to Jesus and His righteousness and forgiveness!
+3. A healthy fear of God also helps us to say Yes to the Lord Jesus.

 “39 One of the criminals who hung there hurled insults at him: